faizal3199/dns-setup/README.md

 Uses Dnscrypt-proxy for resolving domain names which uses DNS over TLS(DoT) or DNS over HTTPs(DoH).

-Dnscrypt-proxy uses cloudflare as upstream DNS providers.
+Dnscrypt-proxy uses cloudflare and google as upstream DNS providers.

 Uses Pi-hole to block out all the advertising domains.